AngelValdes/appstore/README.md

 3) once ci tool (codeship) confirms the build is good it will automatically be deployed from release repo onto our staging server.

-4) once completed and we confirmed out codebase is good we will manually push to the production server
+4) once completed and we confirmed out codebase is good we will manually push on heroku to the production server